 Prior publication of the work will be considered an asset.

 The decision of the jury, to be announced in 2016, will be final.

 What is the prize at stake?

-The winner will be awarded a grant to attend an ITCILO course in Turin in 2016.
+The winner will be awarded a grant to attend an ITCILO course in Turin.
 The best story will also be featured on the ITCILO and ILO websites.

 The ITCILO shall be entitled to reproduce and disseminate works submitted for the competition in its own publications and in publicity material for its journalism prize and related activities for media professionals, as well as through its website.

 For further information, please contact us at: firstname.lastname@example.org